List of power stations in Iran: Manufacturing

-Electric power industry in Iran has become self-sufficient in producing the required equipment to build power plants.
+The electric power industry in Iran has become self-sufficient in producing the required equipment to build power plants.
 While most of the electricity generators are run by the government, the equipment producers and contractors are generally from the private sector.
-Iran is among the top ten manufacturers of gas turbines with a capacity up to 160 megawatts.
-Iran engineers at JEMCO (a subsidiary of IDRO) have succeeded to develop and produce one and four-megawatt generators.
-Iran can manufacture materials for over 80 percent of hydraulic turbines and over 90 percent of gas turbines.
-In the near future, Iran can become a major player in building power plant with advanced technology (2009).
+Iran is among the top ten manufacturers of gas turbines, with a capacity of up to 160 megawatts.

+Iranian engineers at JEMCO (a subsidiary of IDRO) have developed and produced one- and four-megawatt generators.
+Iran can manufacture materials for over 80% of hydraulic turbines and over 90% of gas turbines.
+In the near future, Iran could become a major player in building power plants with advanced technology (2009).
 Iran planned to build its first indigenous gas turbines by 2015.

-Iran has achieved the technical expertise to set up hydroelectric, gas and combined cycle power plants.
+Iran has achieved the technical expertise to set up hydroelectric, gas, and combined-cycle power plants.
 Iran is one of the four countries in the world which can manufacture advanced V94.2 gas turbines.
-The Industrial Development and Renovation Organization of Iran (IDRO) is currently building the country's first 4-megawatt (MW) Combined Heat and Power (CHP) turbo generator in cooperation with the private sector.
+The Industrial Development and Renovation Organization of Iran (IDRO) is currently building the country's first 4-megawatt (MW) combined heat and power (CHP) turbo-generator in cooperation with the private sector.